482 Sponsor Obligations – 2024 Guide

 Costs of Removing Unlawful Citizens

 If the sponsored employee overstayed their visa and the Commonwealth had to detect and remove this employee, you would be liable for the cost of returning the employee.
-A limit of $10,000 applys.
+A limit of $10,000 applies.

 This obligation commences the date the person becomes illegal and finishes 5 years after the person leaves Australia.